bernedom/bernedom.github.io/_posts/2021-08-04-using-devcontainers-with-cpp.md

 RUN curl -L https://raw.github.com/git/git/master/contrib/completion/git-prompt.sh > ~/.bash_git && echo "source ~/.bash_git" >> ~/.bashrc
 RUN sed -Ei 's/(PS1=.*)(\\\[\\033\[00m\\\]\\\$.*)/\1\\[\\033[01;33m\\]$(__git_ps1)\2/p' ~/.bashrc
 ```

+For even more convenience I then add I the `git-ps1` to get the current branch name as part of the console stub.
+I use this frequently, but there are of course many more customization that can be done.

+{%include figure.html url="images/devcontainer/PS1_console.png" description="The console blurb inside the container after installing the git PS1" %}

+## Telling vscode to use the container

+Now that the docker image to be used is defined, we need to tell vscode how to use it.
+For that we place a `devcontainer.json` file and place it in the folder `.devcontainer`.

 ```json
 {